panukettu/vscode-solidity/README.md

 - compiler configuration added to settings
 - can configure location for compilation output
 - set background sol validation to trigger onChange/onSave/onOpen
+- toggle this validation from context menus etc.
 - go to definition, find all references and auto completions "fixed_tm" for library based things.
 - signature help for function calls.
 - peek 4byte selectors from codelens above func